-Luke Evnin, Ph.D., age 45, has served as one of our directors since inception in 2002.
-Dr. Evnin has served as a General Partner at MPM Capital since he joined as a co-founder in 1998.
-Prior to joining MPM, Dr. Evnin was at Accel Partners from 1990 to 1997 serving as General Partner from 1994 to 1997.
-Dr. Evnin is also a director of Metabasis Therapeutics, Inc., a publicly-held biopharmaceutical company.
-Dr. Evnin has served as director of other public companies, including Epix Medical, Inc., Sonic Innovations, Inc. and Signal Pharmaceuticals, Inc. and is currently or has been a director of several private healthcare companies in both the medical device and biopharmaceutical sectors.
+Luke Evnin, Ph.D., age 47, has served as one of our directors since inception in 2002.
+Dr. Evnin has served as a Managing Director at MPM Capital since he cofounded MPM's asset management business in 1997.
+Prior to joining MPM, Dr. Evnin was at Accel Partners for over seven years including four as a General Partner.
+He was involved in biopharmaceutical, medical device and healthcare service companies for Accel's funds III, IV and V. Dr. Evnin currently serves as a director of Pacira Pharmaceuticals, Inc., a publicly-held company that develops and commercializes new pharmaceutical products based on its proprietary drug delivery technology, and has served on the Board of Directors of several public companies, including Metabasis Therapeutics, Inc. (acquired by Ligand Pharmaceuticals, Inc.), Oscient Pharmaceuticals Corp. and Restore Medical, Inc. (acquired by Medtronic, Inc.).
+Dr. Evnin is currently or has been a director of several private healthcare companies in both the medical device and biopharmaceutical sectors.